Design and Technology Intent statement:

 St Peter’s design and technology curriculum is fashioned through our golden threads of values, inspiration, excellence and community.

 “Start by doing what is necessary, then what is possible, and suddenly you are doing the impossible.”
 (St Francis of Assisi)

-As Designers and Technologists, we do not just stop at our curiosity of how things work but instead look at how we can think creatively to problem solve and make products even better.
+As designers and technologists, we do not just stop at our curiosity of how things work but instead look at how we can think creatively to problem solve and make products even better.
 At St Peter at Gowts, we have an understanding of the diversity of the world and the importance of exposing our pupils to a wide range of products that can inspire their curiosity and creativity, as well as the thought-processes involved in creating such products.
-Through this exposure, children take on the role of developer, evaluator and that of a critic, exploring how products can be developed or adapted for different users as well as creating and testing prototypes to give purpose to projects.
+Through this exposure, children take on the role of developer, evaluator and that of a critique, exploring how products can be developed or adapted for different users as well as creating and testing prototypes to give purpose to projects.
 Children need a hands on approach that also gives access to other areas of the curriculum such as Mathematics, Science, Engineering, Computing and Art.
-Skills and techniques developed through Design and Technology are of great importance in our ever-changing technological world to ensure that children are equipped for the next stages in their lives.
+Skills and techniques developed through our cohesively planned design and technology curriculum are of great importance in our ever-changing technological world to ensure that children are equipped for the next stages in their lives.

 Design and Technology implementation:

 Our design and technology curriculum is implemented through a variety of different projects over the children’s time at St Peter at Gowts.
 In addition to our teaching and learning, we provide a wide range of design and technology based after school clubs including; sewing, cooking, embroidery, creative and card making.